Trooselvelt/Big-Two/README.md

-A Java implementation of Big Two.
+A Java implementation of Big Two with online and GUI features.